dgochenour/dpse_example_c/README.md

 ## General Overview

-The purpose of this example is to demonstrate how static endpoint discovery (DPSE) can be used between several RTI DDS Micro applciations.
+The purpose of this example is to demonstrate how static endpoint discovery (DPSE) can be used between several RTI Connext DDS Micro applciations.

 > Note that actual safety-certified libraries generated from the RTI Connext Micro Cert product **only** implement the static DPSE discovery plugin, so DPDE is not an option.